-- Lie on the front with the chest flat on the floor, taking the weight of the body on the forearms.
+- Lie on the front with the chest flat on the floor.
+Put the hands on the floor either side of the chest.

-- Slowly push through the forearms to lift the chest and then the belly off the floor.
+- Slowly push through the hands and arms to lift the chest and then the belly off the floor.
 Keep the hips and pelvis on the floor.